 At the same time, try to limit the number of users with “admin” or “super-admin” rights.
 This ensures that only a few trusted and skilled users can work with critical admin functions – thus avoiding accidental deletion.

 Shared hosting is cost-effective as multiple websites can be hosted on the same server.
 However, in some cases, shared hosts are a security threat as even if one of the hosted websites is hacked or infected, the infection could spread to the other websites.

 Similarly, hackers could crash your website when they attack the hosting server.
 An alternative is to switch to managed hosts, where all the server resources are now dedicated to a single-hosted website.
 This is a more expensive option than shared hosts but it can manage to keep your site safe from crashes or hacks.

 A Content Delivery Network (or CDN) is a geographical distribution of web servers that deliver the same content to global users.
 It ensures website content is provided to your users from the closest server.

 Besides ensuring faster delivery of website content and better user experience, CDNs can offer superior security functionalities and reduce the impact of a website crash.

 For instance, even if one of the connected servers in the CDN goes down, website content can still be delivered to your users from other servers.
 CDN providers also provide security features that protect websites from DDoS and Bot attacks.

 10. Keep website software up-to-date

-Besides the main WordPress version, always install the latest version of WordPress plugins and themes – so that they are also protected from hackers.
+Besides the main WordPress version, always install the latest version of WordPress plugins and themes to protect them from hackers.
 You can easily apply the latest updates from the WordPress hosting account.
-Alternatively, you can use the website management functionality that plugins like BlogVault and MalCare come with.
+Alternatively, you can use the website management functionality with which plugins like BlogVault and MalCare come.

 While there’s no 100% protection from a website crash, the measures listed in this post will go a long way in ensuring maximum uptime for your website, so you focus on user engagement and generating leads and sales.